-As you know, Citrin Cooperman Advisors LLC takes confidentiality of client, partner and staff data most seriously.
-We are writing to you regarding a recent event that may involve some of your personal information, as well as our response to the event and steps you can take to protect that information, should you feel it appropriate to do so.
+We are writing to notify you of a recent event that may have impacted your personal information.
+We are providing you with further information about the event, our response to it, and resources available to help protect your information, should you feel it appropriate to do so.